We have answered a few frequently asked questions regarding our services.

 Will we sing during our services?

-We understand that there is a possible risk that singing loudly can spread the virus, but we also do see strong Scriptural encouragement to sing and believe this must remain part of our services.
-We are taking the following actions to reduce risk: enforcing social distancing, requiring the use of masks, and limiting the number of songs sung together.
-In addition to this, we recirculate the air in our auditorium several times per hour.
+We see strong Scriptural encouragement to sing and believe this must remain part of our services.
+During our time of singing we are enforcing social distancing and requiring the use of masks.
+In addition to this, we recirculate the air in our auditorium as much as possible.

 How will communion be handled?